ADGEfficiency/data-science-south/content/lessons/git.md

 ### Creating a New Branch

-A branch is created using the `$ git branch` command and can be switched between using the `git checkout` command.
+A branch is created using the `git branch` command and can be switched between using the `git checkout` command.

 When a branch is created, it is based on the current state of the codebase, and it includes all the commits up to that point.